pupil-labs/pupil-docs/src/invisible/README.md

 * Launch the Google Play Store app.
 It is already installed by default on your Companion Device.
 * Search for **Pupil Invisible Companion** in the Google Play Store and click install.
 * Start the Pupil Invisible Companion App.
-* First time users will need to Sign Up for a Pupil Cloud account.
+* First-time users will need to Sign Up for a Pupil Cloud account.
 You can Sign Up by using your Google account, or by creating an account with email address and password.
 Read more about [Pupil Cloud](/cloud/ "Pupil Cloud documentation").
 * Follow in-app setup steps.

 ::: danger
 **OnePlus 6** Companion Device?
 Make sure you enable USB On-the-go (USB OTG).
-Make sure you enable Application lock.
+Make sure you enable the application lock.
 See [Invisible Companion docs](/invisible/user-guide/invisible-companion-app.html#oneplus-6-companion-device-setup) for instructions.
 :::